rthothad/AV/README.md

     3.  **Approach**:

-        1. Build many interaction features and statistical features such as sum, count, min, max, mean and mode.
+        1. Built many interaction features and statistical features such as sum, count, min, max, mean and mode.
 Dropped non-correlated features.